-Want to read reviews and information about the best sewing machines?
+Want to read reviews and information about top rated sewing machines?
 You’re in the right place!

-Hi, and welcome to my site which I’ve put together especially for those who are hoping to buy the best sewing machine.
+Hi, and welcome to my site which I’ve put together especially for those who are looking to buy a sewing machine.
 I’ve collated information and reviews from lots of different sources and put them all together, right here for you to read at your leisure.

 That’s why it made sense to me to gather this information and reviews and have them all in one place – to cut out the hassle of having to do it yourself!